panglesd/slipshow/docs/editor-setup.rst

 Other editors
 =============

-As long as your editor supports editing of markdown files, and the LSP protocol, you are good.
+As long as your editor supports editing Markdown files, and the LSP protocol, you are good to go.
 Just start your LSP server with the command ``slipshow lsp``!

 And please `contribute to the docs
-<https://github.com/panglesd/slipshow/issues>`_ if you can improve it!
+<https://github.com/panglesd/slipshow/issues>`_ if you can improve them!